soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 * `/share/data/compgen2016/day45_Intro2Seq_VarCalling`

 is both long and also going to be used over and over again.
 There are many ways of dealing with this in UNIX.
-We are going to create a `config.sh` script that will store and name this and other paths for easy refernce and quick loading.
+We are going to create a `config.sh` script that will store and name this and other paths for easy reference and quick loading.

 In you `home` directory (`/home/guest`) create a `Day45` sub-directory and then two more sub-sub directories: `code`, `results`